CreazyBoyxD/CryptoChat/README.md

 # CryptoChat

-CryptoChat is a secure chat application using AES for message encryption and RSA for secure key exchange.
+CryptoChat is a secure chat application using AES for message encryption, Diffie-Hellman for secure key exchange, and RSA for message signing.
 This project consists of two main components: the client and the server, both implemented in C# using WPF for the GUI.

 ## Features

 - Secure communication using AES-256 for message encryption.
-- RSA encryption for secure exchange of AES keys.
+- Diffie-Hellman for secure exchange of AES keys.
+- RSA for signing and verifying messages.
 - Multi-client support on the server.
 - Simple GUI for both client and server.
+- Option to display detailed logs of the cryptographic operations.

 ## Getting Started